MubashirAlam89/Solidity-tasks/Task-30/readme.md

-# Task 29: Interacting with an External Contract
+# Task 30: Creating a Modifier with Conditional Access

-### Question: Create a contract that interacts with another contract to retrieve and set data.
-Assume there is a contract DataStorage with a setData and getData function.
-Implement a contract that uses DataStorage for storing and retrieving a value.
+### Question: Write a contract with a modifier that restricts access to a function based on specific conditions.
+Implement a function that can only be called if the caller’s address is odd.